Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-audience-manager/audience-manager-api-reference.md

 {% endtab %}

 {% tab title="iOS (ACP 2.x)" %}
-### reset

-This API resets the Audience Manager UUID and purges the current visitor profile from `UserDefaults`.
+The `reset` API resets the Audience Manager UUID and purges the current visitor profile from `UserDefaults`.
 The Audience reset also clears the current in-memory DPID and DPUUID variables.

-#### Objective-C
+### Objective-C

 **Syntax**